pism/pism/doc/sphinx/manual/std-greenland/run-2.rst

-So, how good is our model result ``velsurf_mag``? :numref:`fig-csurfvsobserved` compares the radar-observed ``surfvelmag`` field in the downloaded SeaRISE-Greenland data file ``Greenland_5km_v1.1.nc`` with the just-computed PISM result.
+So, how good is our model result ``velsurf_mag``? :numref:`fig-csurfvsobserved` compares the radar-observed ``surfvelmag`` field in the downloaded SeaRISE-Greenland data file ``Greenland_5km_v1.1.nc`` with the just-computed PISM result (20 km) and results from the next step in the tutorial (10 km).
 The reader might agree with these broad qualitative judgements:

 - the model results and the observed surface velocity look similar, and
 - slow near-divide flow is generally in the right areas and of generally the right